Kernix13/beginner-git-commands/README.md

 ```

 Or just `git pull` if you set the upstream already. **Make sure you are on the master branch**.
 What `git pull` does is merge all the changes present in the remote repository to the local working directory (See the section [Staying up to date](#staying-up-to-date)).

+**NOTE**: Do `git status` to check the status of your local repo but it should also show a message of `Your branch is up to date with 'origin/master'` if you have the default set as the origin.

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>